ABOUT

 Our location at 2 Lakeshore Road, St. Catharines, is designed to be a comfortable, open space for discussion and assessment of your personal health dashboard.

-We at Precision Longevity understand the importance of our clients and prospective clients being as informed as possible.
-We have included a list of most commonly encountered questions.
-Should there be any other one’s that are not addressed, please feel free to reach out to us.
+At Precision Longevity, we understand the importance of our clients and prospective clients being as informed as possible.
+We have included below a list of most commonly encountered questions.
+Should there be any others that are not addressed, please feel free to reach out to us.

 The annual physical for “asymptomatic” patients is now not recommended in Canada.
 Instead, periodic preventive visits for higher risk patients, particularly above age 65 is promoted.
 With chronic diseases, often the onset starts decades prior to symptoms, so waiting until a disease is present or at the ‘doorstep’ of being present can simply be too late.